-The Board is responsible for setting the company's strategic objectives, setting performance targets and monitoring the company's performance against the agreed plan.
-The Board is also responsible for the appointment and oversight of the senior management team, setting the corporate culture and ensuring that the company is compliant with all legal and regulatory requirements.
+The Board is also responsible for the appointment and oversight of the senior management team, setting the corporate culture and ensuring that the Company is compliant with all legal and regulatory requirements.

-The Board is supported by the company's management team which is responsible for agency management, container control, customer service, producing financial information and other reports, monitoring external audits, reviewing monthly & annual financial reports, and ensuring compliance with all relevant laws and regulations.
-The Board is informed of the activities of the all the department at the monthly Board meetings and approval is sought from the Board at those meetings or by way of flying minutes if the matter is urgent.
+The Board is supported by the company's management team, which is responsible for agency management, container control, customer service, producing financial information and other reports, monitoring external audits, reviewing monthly & annual financial reports, and ensuring compliance with all relevant laws and regulations.